Mamasa people: Custom house

 The Mamasa people have a traditional house that functioned as a residence and for crop storage.
-The traditional house of the Mamasa tribe is unique.
+The traditional house of the Mamasa people is unique.
 Its shape resembles a ship, like their ancestors' ships when they crossed the sea and settled in this area.
 The traditional house of the Mamasa people is similar to the traditional house of the Toraja people.

 Art

 Mamasa people practice arts that are inherent in their culture such as dances, musical instruments and traditional clothes.

-The three traditional dances are Bulu Londong, Malluya and Burrake.
+The several traditional dances are Tondok, Bulu Londong, Malluya, and Burrake.

-A musical instrument owned by the Mamasa community, is the pompang flute.
+A musical instrument owned by the Mamasa people, is the pompang flute.
 It is made of bamboo and is played by blowing into it and presented in an ensemble form.
 Traditional clothes for men include pongko clothes and toraya pants, while the women wear woven skirts and carry woven bags.

 Tradition

 Rambu Solo or mourning parties are not only a sacred tradition for the people of Mamasa Regency, West Sulawesi.
 The tradition of this death party is also a place to glue the big family of Mamasa's noble lineage together.

 To entertain the bereaved families and invited guests who were present, the committee presented a spectacle in the form of a buffalo fight.
 The buffalo fight in a special arena in Mamasa was carried out until the peak of the funeral was over.